DreymaR/BigBagKbdTrixPKL/README.md

 SC03A   = BACK/Ext  0   @ex0 @ex1 *#. @ex6 @ex7 ; Caps as Mother-of-DKs (MoDK) on tap, Extend on hold
 ```
 * These mappings merit explanation.
 Extend is a most marvelous beast, so don't be daunted now! ฅ(=ʘᆽʘ=)ฅ
+* The above Extend modifier mappings may be in any LayStack .ini file, usually in EPKL_Layouts_Default.ini
-* Holding a designated modifier specified in the Settings, RShift and/or RAlt by default, chooses Extend layers.
+* Holding designated modifiers specified in the Settings, RShift and/or RAlt by default, chooses Extend layers.
     - So, e.g., holding the Ext1 mod (RAlt) then the Ext key (Caps) activates the Extend2 layer (NumPad).
 * After selecting your Extend layer, you hold down only the Extend key (Caps by default) and start using Extend!
 * For completeness, layers (like Ext3/Ext4) can be set as one-shot so they fall back to another layer after each use.